CliMA/Oceananigans.jl/docs/src/contributing.md

 Your development environment is now ready!

 ## Pull Requests

+We follow the [ColPrac guide](https://github.com/SciML/ColPrac) for collaborative practices.
+We ask that new contributors read that guide before submitting a pull request.

 Changes and contributions should be made via GitHub pull requests against the ``master`` branch.